 Based on Table 3 above, Non-FBwT Budgetary Accounts, such as unfilled customer orders and other receivables, create budget authority and unobligated balances, but do not record to FBwT as there has been no receipt of cash or direct budget authority, such as appropriations.

-Unfilled Customer Orders Without Advance and Reimbursements is a receivable providing budgetary resources when recorded.
+Unfilled Customer Orders Without Advance - Receivables provides budgetary resources when recorded.
 FBwT is only increased when reimbursements are collected, not when orders are accepted or have been earned.